-To be effective decision makers, prospective economists require the development of an extensive toolkit to assess and evaluate choices.
-This book develop provides detailed foundational tools to assess and evaluate the costs and benefits associated with public or private decision making through a cost-benefit analysis (CBA).
+To be effective decision-makers, prospective economists require the development of an extensive toolkit to assess and evaluate choices.
+This book develops detailed foundational tools to assess and evaluate the costs and benefits associated with public or private decision-making through a cost-benefit analysis (CBA).

 Nearly every business and various governing bodies require cost-benefit analysis to ensure the correct decisions are being made with the limited available resources.
 Whether these decisions relate to investment projects or to wider social policy, it is fundamental that the approach to the evaluation of these choices ensures the optimal outcome.